 Assess Company Culture

-Company Culture is a top leadership priority for CEOs but according to the Q3 2019 Vistage CEO Confidence Index, which measures the economic optimism of CEOs of small and midsize businesses, nearly two-thirds (63 percent) of CEOs say they “strongly agree” that to assess culture is critical to their company’s performance and success.
+Company Culture is one of the top leadership priority for CEOs but according to the Q3 2019 Vistage CEO Confidence Index, which measures the economic optimism of CEOs of small and midsize businesses, nearly 2/3rd (63 percent) of CEOs say they “strongly agree” that to assess culture is essentially critical to their company’s performance and success.

 And yet, just 11 percent of CEOs in this same survey say they are satisfied with the strength of their organizational culture.
 So, how do you create the culture you want?
 The first step is to look within.
 Here are three questions derived from one of our latest reports that every CEO should ask at the outset of their cultural journey.